Our House System

 Staff House Captain: Mrs Crichlow

 St. Patrick is Ireland's patron saint, known for spreading Christianity throughout the country as a missionary during the 5th century.
 Born somewhere in Britain arguably in the late 4th century A.D., the man who would come to be known as St. Patrick was captured by pirates as a child and brought to Ireland.

 During his enslavement, he was called to Christianity and escaped his captors after six years.
 He returned to Ireland as a missionary, and in his teachings combined Irish pagan beliefs with Christian sacrament.
 He is annually honoured on his feast day, March 17.

-Children's House Captain: Maya
+Children's House Captain: Calvin

-Children's Vice-Captain: Calvin
+Children's Vice-Captain: Jeffery